FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/node_management.md

     Before node admission operations, ensure that:

      - The node ID of the operation node exists.
-You can run cat conf / node.nodeid in the node directory to obtain the node ID.
+The node ID can be obtained by running cat conf / node.nodeid in the node directory
      - The consensus of all nodes in the blockchain that the node joins is normal: the node with normal consensus will output+++Log
 ```